How to file a complaint against a Chinese Supplier

 Did You Know?

-- Most complaints happen after the final payment, when your negotiation power is lowest.
+• Most complaints occur after the final payment, when your negotiating leverage is lowest.

-- Almost all cases could have been prevented with a QC checklist and custom packaging guide.
+• Almost all cases could have been prevented with a QC checklist and a custom packaging guide.

 That’s why our team emphasises preparation over reaction.